ES’2027

 1st Edition of the Congress on Energy Security:

-For two days, this top-level meeting was a forum for international experts, decision makers, representatives of governmental bodies and professionals from the energy sector.
-They debated on key strategic subjects such as the geopolitical aspects of energy, oil and gas resources, the future of nuclear energy, climate change and renewable energies.
-Technological innovations were not forgotten in view of their contribution to the emergence of a sustainable energy security model.
+This high-level event brought together nearly 250 international experts, decision-makers, and energy sector professionals over two days.
+They discussed key strategic topics such as the geopolitics of energy, oil and gas resources, the future of nuclear energy, climate change, and renewable energy.
+Technological and scientific innovations were also highlighted due to their role in shaping a sustainable global energy security model.

 More than 250 delegates from 25 countries